 To be eligible for a Chevening OCIS Fellowship, you must:

-- Demonstrate the potential to rise to positions of leadership and influence.
+- Demonstrate the potential to rise to a position of leadership and influence.

-- Demonstrate that they possess the personal, intellectual and interpersonal attributes reflecting this potential.
+- Demonstrate the personal, intellectual and interpersonal attributes reflecting this potential.

 - Be a citizen of one of the above listed countries, who will return to your home country at the end of the period of fellowship.

 - A postgraduate (PG) level qualification (or equivalent professional training or experience in a relevant area) at the time of application;

 - Significant professional and/or academic research experience (5+ years);

 - Provide evidence of meeting at least the minimum English language abilities for Chevening Awards

 - Not hold dual nationality where one nationality is British (other than for nationals exempt from this requirement listed in the Chevening Guidance for Applicants).

 - Not be employees, employees’ relatives (or former employees who have left employment less than two years before) of Her Majesty’s Government including the FCO (including FCO posts), the British Council, DFID, MOD, BIS, UKTI and UKBA, the Association of Commonwealth Universities or OCIS or any of their wholly-owned subsidiaries.